 - Applying to a particular school for a significant medical or psychological reason

 - Active members of the Church of England and require a Church of England controlled school

 Remember: Places are withdrawn every year because parents give a false address on their application.
 This includes cases where parents buy or rent a property solely to use the address in the application, without any intention of taking up permanent residence there.

 We will investigate all allegations of false addresses and may monitor residency details if use of a temporary address causes concern.

 Frequently asked questions

-If you are applying after the deadline, you will need to complete a late application.
+If you are applying after the deadline, you will need to complete a late school place application.
 Please be aware that all on-time applications will be processed before late applications and schools may be filled by on-time applicants.

 You can update your application up until the deadline.
 If you make any changes, you must submit your application again.
 Otherwise your application will not be considered.